Before you arrive…

 Newport State Park Trails

 There are 26 miles of ‘silent sport’ trails in Newport (hiking, cycling, cross-country skiing, snowshoeing).
-Trails consist mostly of hard-pack dirt, with occasional rocks and/or roots.
+Most Newport trail terrain is hard-pack dirt, but be prepared for sections of rocky, uneven surface.
 Trails are considered easy to moderate, with little elevation change.
-Of special mention: Fern Trail is an ADA accessible interpretive trail.
-Poetry Trail features the work of local and regional poets.

-Approximately 17 miles of trails are open to off-road bicycles.
-In the winter, over 20 miles of trail are open for cross-country skiing.
+Approximately 14 miles of trails are open to off-road bicycles.
+In the winter, over 20 miles of trail are open for cross-country skiing or snowshoeing.
 There are 12 miles of groomed and tracked trail for classical skiing and two miles are groomed for skate skiing.
 About five miles of trail are open for snowshoeing.

 Camping Information and Reservations

-Newport has 17 backpack (hike-in) wilderness campsites (including one group site), all of which may be reserved.
+Newport has 16 pack-in wilderness campsites and 1 pack-in group site, all of which must be reserved.
 Most are situated along or near the Lake Michigan or Europe Lake shorelines.
-All require anywhere from a 1 to 3.5 mile walk from the closest parking lot.
-Refer to the trail maps above for location of numbered sites.
+All require anywhere from a 1- to 3.5-mile walk from the closest parking lot.
+Refer to the trail maps above for location of numbered sites (1-16), group site (G) and 1 non-reservable, first-come-first-served bike-only campsite (B).

-Amenities: All sites have a fire ring with an adjustable grill, a steel lock box for storage, and 1 or 2 wood benches.
-Pit toilets are located nearby each site (bring your own TP).
+Amenities: All sites have a fire ring with an adjustable grill, a steel lock box for storage, and 1 or 2 Leopold (wood) benches.
+Primitive pit toilets are located nearby each site (bring your own TP).
 Supplies must be carried in and out from campsites.
 All trash must be packed out.

 Water: Pack in your own water or filtration device.
 Water is available at the park office or seasonally from a pump near the Lot 3 shelter building.
 Bathrooms in Park Headquarters are open 24/7.